Military of the Warring States: Qin conquest of Chu (225–222 BC)

 In 225, Qin generals Li Xin and Meng Tian led a 200,000 strong army against Chu.
 General Wang Jian believed that only a 600,000 strong army would be able to overcome Chu, but Li Xin argued that it was doable with only 200,000.
-While Li Xin scored several initial victories, the Chu general Xiang Yan, for the most part just avoided battle and attacked the Qin commandery of Nanyang instead.
+While Li Xin scored several initial victories, the Chu general Xiang Yang, for the most part just avoided battle and attacked the Qin commandery of Nanyang instead.
 Overcome with confidence, Li Xin was unprepared when Xiang Yan returned, and was defeated.
 The Qin returned to Chu in 224 with an army of 600,000 under Wang Jian.
 The two sides entered a stalemate in the region of Chen, but the Chu King Fuchu was eager to achieve victory, and commanded Xiang Yan to attack the Qin army.
 When the attack failed and Xiang Yan was forced to retreat, the Qin attacked in earnest and annihilated the Chu forces.
 Shouchun fell soon after.